pli01/k8s-helmfiles/README.md

 - Helmfile is a management system for Helm releases.
-It allows the mapping of 'charts' to 'values' to be declared in files. values can to be declared at various levels (environments, services, role...), as template or raw values
+It allows the mapping of 'charts' to 'values' to be declared in files. values can be declared at various levels (environments, services, role...), as template or raw values

+- Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
+It use Git repositories as the source of truth for defining the desired application state.
+It also allows to deploy Helm charts or deploy with helmfile.

 ## Repository Structure
 ### helmfile.d